Avanzar-PC/bin/README.md

 Binary applications used for internal distribution.
 Most will require being within the internal network to actually work.

 ## caniuse
+Checks if an IP address is in use.
+Since it pings an internal server that is hard wired to the network it allows you to detect an ip address is in use even if it doesnt have a gateway assigned.

 **Installation:**

 Copy the following script and paste into an administrator powershell then press `enter`.